Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 4. Godparent Customs

 Note: It is customary for the Godparent to bring their Godchild to Holy Communion for three consecutive Sundays after the Baptism.
-This is done in order to form andd affirm the practice of regular and frequent communion for the child.
+This is done in order to form andd affirm the practice of regular and frequent communion for the child or the adult Orthodox Christian.

 Scheduling Your Baptism